mattermost/docs/source/getting-started/light-install.rst

 2. Select **Invite People** and enter the email addresses of the people you want to add.
 3. Select **Invite Members**.

 When the invitee receives the email with the link, it’s a single click to join your server, chat to you in the channel you’ve created, or create their own channels.
-More information about adding users is available `here </messaging/managing-members.html#managing-members>`_.
+More information about adding users is available :ref:`here <messaging/managing-members:managing members>`.

 Create a notifications hub
 --------------------------